Gulargate: Death of Sevinj Babayeva

 Sevinj Babayeva, born 1973, was a friend of Gular Ahmadova's.
 She held a Ph.D. degree in law and was the editor and parliament reporter for the newspaper Kheyr va Shar in the late 1990s.
 At the time of the scandal, Babayeva was the director of the Sabir Library in Baku.
 Less than a month after the release of the first video, Babayeva was fired from her post.
 A library official said Babayeva's contract had expired and the library chose not to renew it due to "flaws in Babayeva's work".
-It noteworthy that at the time of being fired, Babayeva had been outside of Azerbaijan for nearly a month.
+It is noteworthy that at the time of being fired, Babayeva had been outside of Azerbaijan for nearly a month.

 After the release of the video in which she is having a one-on-one conversation with Elshad Abdullayev and repeatedly mentions Ramiz Mehdiyev's name, it was announced that Babayeva had disappeared.
 On 24 December 2012, the Attorney General's Office initiated an international search through Interpol on an unrelated case of fraud allegedly committed by Babayeva in 2009.

 On 28 December 2012, Azerbaijani media outlets reported that Sevinj Babayeva had died in Istanbul, Turkey.
 An official investigation later revealed that Babayeva had left Azerbaijan on the insistence of Gular Ahmadova following the release of the first video in September.
 Ahmadova paid for Babayeva's flight and stay, and a Turkish citizen named Selçuk Ağlayan met Babayeva at the airport in Istanbul.
 Sevinj Babayeva introduced herself as Meryem Solmaz and from that point on was known by that name.
 She had been complaining of heart problems since 16 November 2012, receiving treatment at various clinics.
 On 28 December 2012, she finally checked in the Medicana International Istanbul Hospital where she was taken by Ağlayan.
 Babayeva was admitted with cardiovascular and pulmonary collapse, of which she died later that day.

 Babayeva's son Aykhan Mammadov said he held Gular Ahmadova responsible for his mother's death.
 In his accusations, he even went as far as suggesting Ahmadova had poisoned Sevinj Babayeva.
 The Attorney General's Office later did confirm Babayeva's departure on Ahmadova's insistence, but an autopsy did not reveal signs of poisoning.